jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) under which the CFC provides funds to another CFC associated with the CFC under section YB 2 (Two companies) or to a FIF for which the interest holder uses the attributable FIF income method and that is associated with the CFC under section YB 2); and
     (ii) that produces for the CFC an amount included in the item arrangement under section EX 20B(4).
 Asset fraction
-(8) Asset fraction is the amount calculated using the formula— attributable CFC's assets – group funding total CFC's assets – group funding.
+(8) Asset fraction is the amount calculated using the formula—attributable CFC's assets – group fundingtotal CFC's assets – group funding.
 Definition of items in formula
 (9) In the formula in subsection (8),—
   (a) attributable CFC's assets is the total of amounts for the CFC's assets, each of which is the value of an asset to the extent to which the asset is used for the purpose of deriving an attributable CFC amount and not used for the purpose of deriving an amount that is not an attributable CFC amount: